Boise, Idaho: Indigenous history and fur trading

-The HBC established a fort in the region, the Old Fort Boise, 40 mi west, near Parma, down the Boise River near its confluence with the Snake River at the Oregon border.
-The HBC was present at the fort until 1844, and afterward handed it over to the United States Army.

 Oregon Trail

-Starting from early 1840s, developments further West, in modern Oregon, meant significant changes to the region of Boise.
-At this time, HBC and the British started moving their operations further North into British Columbia, while there was a slow and steady rise in number of settlers in Oregon Country, who demanded annexation.
+Starting in the early 1840s, developments further west, in modern Oregon, meant significant changes to the region of Boise.
+At this time, HBC and the British started moving their operations further North into British Columbia, while there was a slow and steady rise in the number of settlers in Oregon Country, who demanded annexation.
 These developments eventually culminated in the Oregon Treaty, in which the British gave the region up to the US, thus ending the era of "Joint occupation".
-This meant that Boise valley and much of Snake Country was claimed as Oregon Territory.
+This meant that Boise Valley and much of Snake Country was claimed as Oregon Territory.

 With the discovery of gold in California in 1848 and the passage of Donation Land Claim Act, the settler incursions increased exponentially.
 The increased settler incursions through Shoshone and Bannock territories, and their increased exploitation of the valley's game and resources on their trip, resulted in an increasing sense of frustration among the Indigenous bands along the entire Oregon Trail.
-Thus, starting from early 1850s, to deter settler caravans from using the route and trespassing on their lands, Native peoples along the entire length of the trail, from modern Eastern Idaho to modern Central Oregon started staging low-intensity attacks against passing caravans.
+Thus, starting in the early 1850s, to deter settler caravans from using the route and trespassing on their lands, Native peoples along the entire length of the trail, from modern Eastern Idaho to modern Central Oregon started staging low-intensity attacks against passing caravans.

-One such attack, referred to as "Ward Massacre", was in Boise Valley, about 20 miles west of modern Boise.
+One such attack, referred to as the "Ward Massacre", was in Boise Valley, about 20 miles west of modern Boise.
 On August 20, 1854, Alexander Ward's five-wagon caravan of 20 emigrants was passing through, when a group of Shoshone and Bannock warriors ambushed the caravan.
 The goal of the ambush was initially to take away the horses of the caravan.
 However, the shooting of one of the Shoshone warriors with a revolver, resulted in the killing of everyone except for two of Alexander Ward's children by the Shoshone warriors.
-In response, the United States Army launched the Winnas Expedition, which involved raids on Native encampments for a period of several months during Summer of 1855.
+In response, the United States Army launched the Winnas Expedition, which involved raids on Native encampments for a period of several months during the summer of 1855.
 In the period between 1846 and 1856, 700 white settlers were killed along the entire length of the Oregon Trail due to attacks and raids by Native warriors on their caravans while intruding native land.
 American military intrusion and retaliation only further angered the native tribes and escalated the conflict, which forced the United States Army to abandon Old Fort Boise.
-Intensified attacks against passing caravans made travel impossible for settlers except with US Army escort, which started from 1858.
+Intensified attacks against passing caravans made travel impossible for settlers except with US Army escort, which started in 1858.